abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 Map<String, String> cmp = new ConcurrentHashMap<>();

 Collections.synchronizedMap(mp);

+// or make it immutable Collections.unmodifiableMap(mp);
 ```

 If we have to create a collection, we use concurrent version of collections available.
-If we have a non-conurrent collection then we can use synchronized methods from `Collection` interface to make them compatible to threads using synchronized methods.
+If we have a non-conurrent collection then we can use synchronized methods from `Collections` class to make them compatible to threads using synchronized methods that exists for most collections.

 Immutable collections are immune to memory inconsistency errors trivially.